nitinguna/Proxy-Simulation/README.md

 > - All the above app and mechanism used in sample app always uses AOSP based Pac parsing library and myIpAdress() always return LoopBack address
 > - Only traffic originated from Chorme uses a different Chrome Pac parser lib and this lib always return address as Interface IP address

+## Trouble Shooting

+**How would i know PAC file is actually Downloaded in Device when i configured PAC url while configuring WIFI SSID**

+Connect device with adb
+Run “adb logcat | grep proxy”  look for PROBE_PAC
+- In case of success download of PAC: NetworkMonitor/104: PROBE_PAC http://192.168.1.6:8530/proxy.pac PAC fetch 200 response interpreted as 204 response.
+- In case of failure : NetworkMonitor/185: PROBE_PAC http://192.168.1.6:8530/proxy.pac Probe failed with exception java.net.SocketTimeoutException: timeout

+##

+**How would i confirm whether PAC Download request is hitting the PAC server**

+Monitor Local PAC hosting server:
+-      When D/L hits you can see multiple D/L requests: like below  D/L request hits PAC server
+-     192.168.1.6 - - [30/Mar/2023 11:06:42] "GET /proxy.pac HTTP/1.1" 200 -

+##

+**i had configured everything right but still PAC is not downloaded to device when its hosted Locally**

+- Look for Firewall setting of your public and private network, the port you are using might be blocked,
+- add rule in firewall to allow incoming traffic on the port you mentioned for local PAC hosting server (for my case port 8000 is blocked for incoming traffic so i used port 8530)

+##

+**Opening any page in chrome gives a Warning and page cant be opened**

+If traffic is routed through charles then you had to install CharleCA.cer certificate in your device
+- adb push charlesCA.cer /sdcard
+- Go to settings --> Security --> Encryption --> Install CA certificate